kibambe-0167/kibambe-0167/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m currently working on some personal apps and data science research
+- 🔭 I’m currently working on some personal apps and data science research.
 - 🌱 I’m currently learning java .
-And continous improvement on statistics and data science. ...
+And continous improvement on statistics and data science.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about data, algorithms, cartoons
+- 💬 Ask me about data, algorithms, cartoons.
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Linkedin.
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->
 <!-- -->